Communications and public diplomacy

 NATO communicates and develops programmes to help raise awareness and understanding of the Alliance and Alliance-related issues and, ultimately, to foster support for, and trust in, the Organization.
 Since NATO is an intergovernmental organisation, individual member governments are also responsible for explaining their national defence and security policies as well as their role as members of the Alliance to their respective publics.

-- NATO promotes public debate and understanding of the Alliance through direct engagement, both online and in person, while coordinating with NATO members on an ongoing basis.
+- NATO promotes public debate and understanding of the Alliance through direct engagement, both digitally and in person, while coordinating with NATO members on an ongoing basis.

 - The Public Diplomacy Division at NATO Headquarters harmonises all public diplomacy activities and coordinates communication activities NATO-wide.